vaishnavi0704/vaishnavi/index.md

 ```

 - 27017 is by default port for mongodb container (refer mongodb DockerHub repository for more details).
-- -e flag here means environment variables.
+- -e flag is for environment variables.
-- We are spinning this container inside our mongo-network which we created earlier.
+- We are spinning the container inside our mongo-network.
-- At last give the image name "mongo".
+- Select the image "mongo".
 If no tag is passed, by default it takes latest tag.
-- Check the spinned container via docker ps command.
+- Check the spinned container "via docker ps" command.

 ![Step-Image1](./assets/images/3.png)

-## Step 4. create "mongo-express" container which is used to manage the mongo database using following command.
+## Step 4.
+Create "mongo-express" container which is used to manage the mongo database using following command.

 ```js
 // Docker Command